Skip to content

 CLI Reference

 The rigplane CLI provides quick access to radio control from the terminal.
+It can connect through native LAN/serial providers or through an external Hamlib rigctld process.

 Global Options